Powerlearnproject/se-day1-assignment-Mikeseth38/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-Integrated Development Environments (IDEs) and Version Control Systems (VCS) are indispensable tools in modern software development.
-They significantly enhance productivity, collaboration, and overall software quality.

 Integrated Development Environments (IDEs):